Skip to main content Skip to docs navigation

 On this page

-It supports Java 8 and greater.
+It supports Java 17 and greater, ideally 21 or greater.
 This should be the preferred target while developing.

 Uses the Kotlin JVM backend, generating JVM bytecode and executing the code on the Java Virtual Machine.